Iamonline20/Iamonline20/readme.md

 ![](https://komarev.com/ghpvc/?username=Iamonline20&style=for-the-badge)

-I am a hobbyiest programmer looking to transition into a full-time software engineering position in the future
+I am a hobbyiest programmer looking to transition into a full-time software engineering position in the future.

 ## What I want to do: